danielakomenda/ML2-ExamProject/README.md

 Here you can choose a student and a semester.
 You can see all the assessment that have been done for a given student and semester.
 You can decide how you would like to create the final assessment.
 The notes of the different teachers are combined to a note-suggestion, but you are free to create another note-entry.
+If you write your own note the Cosine-Similarity will be calculated between the openAI-recommended-note and your own one.
-(TODO) The final-assessment will be stored with the rest of the semester-data to the Database
+The final-assessment will be stored with the rest of the semester-data to the Database

 ## Finaler Text